thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 Support also exists for NXP i.MX8/i.MX8X/i.MX8M platforms.

-The following steps describe how to install the SOF development environment on Ubuntu 16.04, 18.04, 18.10, and 20.04.
-They should work on 19.04, 19.10 and other Linux distributions with minor or no modifications.
+The following steps describe how to install the SOF development environment on Ubuntu 16.04, 18.04, 18.10, and 20.04, and Fedora 36.
+They should work on Ubuntu 19.04, 19.10 and other Linux distributions with minor or no modifications.

 .. note::